The ICPA story begins with a chiropractic legend, Dr. Larry Webster.

 The International Chiropractic Pediatric Association (ICPA) was established.

-Dr. Webster carried the torch for chiropractic for children without compromise and on his own terms.
+Dr. Webster carried the torch for chiropractic for children without compromise.
 He had an increasing passion for chiropractic research for children.
 At the time, chiropractic research was extremely limited, let alone research dedicated to the care of children.

 In 2002, the ICPA moved to Pennsylvania and Dr. Jeanne Ohm became the new Executive Director.
 The ICPA had approximately 500 contributing members and was holding 10-20 seminars each year.
 Expanding Dr. Webster's vision, 2002 marked the beginnings of the ICPA's full-time research arm for pediatric chiropractic care, adding Dr. Joel Alcantara as Research Director.
 In that same year, the 360-hour Diplomate Program launched, and ICPA seminars in Europe were officially underway.

-The ICPA began to advertise nationally on behalf of our members in magazines such as Mothering, Fit Pregnancy, Midwifery Today and Lamaze.
+The ICPA began to advertise nationally on behalf of our members to the public in magazines in the US such as Mothering, Fit Pregnancy, Midwifery Today and Lamaze.
+They also advertised in AU and UK parenting magazines.
 The ICPA guided the public to chiropractic and to our members in the newly launched Find a Chiropractor directory.

-By 2003, the organization had grown to 1000 members, the Certification Program expanded to many cities throughout North America and the bi-monthly newsletter reached 24 pages.
+By 2003, the organization had grown to 1000 members, the Certification Program expanded to many cities throughout North America and Europe and the bi-monthly newsletter reached 24 pages.

 Seeking to expand public exposure to the ICPA doctors, Dr. Ohm transformed the member newsletter into a quarterly, full-color magazine: Pathways to Family Wellness.
-In Pathways, we shared articles, resources and suggestions for parents seeking to incorporate the chiropractic family lifestyle in addition to their regular chiropractic care.
-We set up a subscription service for patients, practitioners and parents.
+In Pathways, we shared articles, resources, and suggestions for parents seeking to incorporate the chiropractic family lifestyle in addition to their regular chiropractic care.
+Soon after it was possible for patients, other like-minded practitioners, and parents to subscribe.

 Initiated from the support of ICPA members, the Practice-Based Research Network (PBRN) was established by Dr. Joel Alcantara to address effectiveness and safety concerns in pediatric chiropractic.
 ICPA members began collecting data from their practices to contribute to a growing body of evidence.
-In 2009, findings from the first PBRN studies were published in Explore: The Journal of Science and Healing.
+In 2009, findings from this PBRN were published in Explore: The Journal of Science and Healing.

-With its ongoing studies, the ICPA PBRN continues to address issues relevant to the chiropractic care of children, pregnant women and general family salutogenic care.
+With its ongoing studies, the ICPA PBRN continues to address issues relevant to the chiropractic care of children, pregnant women and family care from the salutogenic model.

 Today, ICPA is the profession's oldest, largest and most sought out chiropractic pediatric association in the world.
-With 6,000 members supporting our collective mission, and their commitment to caring for more families in their communities, we are truly changing the course of chiropractic and the lives of children.
+With 6,000 members supporting our collective mission, and their commitment to caring for more families in their communities, we are truly advancing and establishing the course of chiropractic and the lives of children.